edgedb/edgedb/docs/intro/branches.rst

 ------------------------------

 Create a feature branch in your VCS and switch to it.
-Then, create and switch to a corresponding branch in EdgeDB using the CLI.
+Then, create and switch to a corresponding branch in Gel using the CLI.

 .. code-block:: bash